video | June 20, 2017

 Our expert practitioner today is a Chief Technology Officer who knows a thing or two about the science of understanding buyer behavior to accomplish a product-market fit.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.
+Leverage SBI’s How to Make Your Number in 2018 to access the Product Strategy revenue growth planning section on pages 104 – 140.

 This is a very exciting show today because we get to speak to an executive who has led product development teams who have delivered products that fly off the shelves, literally.
 It’s no coincidence that success has followed our featured guest who leads the product development team that has powered the technology success story, BeyondTrust.
 Furthermore, I’ve seen firsthand how today’s guest interlocks with functional peers and sales, and marketing to achieve the corporate goals.